DamnXitri/RF4-DCompendiumToRDF/README.md

 # RF4-DCompendiumToRDF

-This repository contains the code to convert the [Rune Factory 4 - Datamining Compendium](https://www.reddit.com/r/runefactory/comments/he3uu4/rf4_datamining_compendium_values_for_everything/) posted by u/OmnigamerSDA on Reddit to RDF, using a modified version made by us.
+This repository contains the code to convert the [Rune Factory 4 - Datamining Compendium](https://www.reddit.com/r/runefactory/comments/he3uu4/rf4_datamining_compendium_values_for_everything/) posted by u/OmnigamerSDA on Reddit to RDF turtle files, using a modified version of the compendium made by us.

 ## Used Software
 - Tarql (https://github.com/tarql/tarql/releases)